Welcome to today's edition of the Rush 24-7 podcast.

 It's my partner.

-It's open line Friday on the Rush Limbaugh program.
+It's Open Line Friday on the Rush Limbaugh program.

-I've got one more sound bite.
+I've got one more soundbite.

-Uh this is comedian and actor Alec Mappa giving his analysis of the performances last night of the Democrat presidential candidates.
+This is comedian and actor Alec Mappa giving his analysis of the performances last night of the Democrat presidential candidates.

 Bill Richardson seemed like Eeyore, you know, from Winnie the Pooh, kind of like, well, you guys, it's the best I can do.

-Um and where it kind of came across as a little patronizing to me.
+Edwards kind of came across as a little patronizing to me.

-Um Obama looked me right in the eye, shook my hand, and told me that he loved me.
+Obama looked me right in the eye, shook my hand, and told me that he loved me.

-Um but the one who really changed the temperature in the room tonight was Hillary.
+But the one who really changed the temperature in the room tonight was Hillary.

 It felt like she was one of us.